Happy Children Love Learning

 After school clubs run by non-teaching staff on a paid basis

 When school support staff run an afterschool club there will be a charge to cover any costs.

-The school will charge for pupils attending Nursery who are not eligible for childcare voucher scheme.
+The school will charge for pupils attending Nursery who are not eligible for childcare voucher schemes.
 Charges and conditions are available from the school office.
 There will be a charge for lunch, as this falls outside of the childcare voucher scheme.